Boosting Shopper Safety and Confidence in the Retail Environment

 So how do you make consumers that are hesitant to return to brick-and-mortar stores change their habits?
 It may require retailers to undergo significant changes themselves.
 Focusing on providing a high-quality customer experience and making stores as safe and de-congested as possible could go a long way toward convincing consumers that the best place to make their purchases is at stores themselves.

-QLess is a technology solution that offers retailers the chance to implement software capable of expediting a digital transformation that improves safety and convenience.
-With the QLess virtual queue management features, retailers can drastically reduce the need for in-person lines.
+QLESS is a technology solution that offers retailers the chance to implement software capable of expediting a digital transformation that improves safety and convenience.
+With the QLESS virtual queue management features, retailers can drastically reduce the need for in-person lines.
 Customers can check into lines from wherever they are, monitor wait times, and enter the store when it is their turn to be served.

 This will help stores become less crowded and accommodate people concerned about the pandemic.
 It will also remove the exasperating feeling of being stuck in line.
-QLess also offers appointment scheduling and business intelligence features to allow for a more streamlined and accessible retail operation.
+QLESS also offers appointment scheduling and business intelligence features to allow for a more streamlined and accessible retail operation.

 Convincing consumers to change their spending habits and re-focus their shopping to retail stores will require technological innovation and a material change in the customer experience.
 Right now, people value safety and convenience above all else.
-QLess helps make in-person retailers a safer, less crowded space and removes the need for in-person waits.
+QLESS helps make in-person retailers a safer, less crowded space and removes the need for in-person waits.
 It can help make any brick-and-mortar store a more convenient, accessible, and socially distanced space that accommodates consumer preferences.

 Learn more by Industry